iamarkadyt/aacli/README.md

 # How this CLI tool helps

 This CLI tool allows to conveniently follow the security model described above.
-It supports and requires multi-factor authentication and provides a way to easily obtain programmatic access to your downstream AWS environments.
-It helps to securely manage HUB account credentials.
-Here are some important features:
+It was built around it!
+It supports and __requires__ multi-factor authentication and provides a way to easily authenticate into downstream AWS environments, securely manage HUB account credentials and rapidly change roles when you need it.

-- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted.
-If encrypted, user is required to provide a passphrase before performing any manipulations to the CLI config or performing a downstream authentication.
-- CLI config can hold multiple sets of credentials for different HUB accounts.
-- CLI interface features an easy to use interactive set of menus.
-A great usability improvement over more traditional interfaces of flags and options that are notoriously difficult to remember and slow things down.

 # Quick reference